- Terracotta Tile – The Complete Guide

 how long it will last

-Terracotta durability and longevity is legendary!
+Terracotta durability and longevity are legendary!

 Did you know that clay is naturally resistant to mold and bacteria?
 When properly sealed, installed, and maintained, terracotta floors outlast lifetimes.